-Here, ${\bf u}_p(t)$ is the velocity of the tracer and ${\bf u}({ \bf r}_p(t), t)$ denotes the velocity of fluid flow being evaluated at the position of the tracer particle $ { \bf r}_p(t)$.
+Here, ${\boldsymbol u}_p(t)$ is the velocity of the tracer and ${\boldsymbol u}({ \boldsymbol r}_p(t), t)$ denotes the velocity of fluid flow being evaluated at the position of the tracer particle $ { \boldsymbol r}_p(t)$.
 Since we are working in the low Reynolds number regime, we take the overdamped limit of the Langevin equation, in which the inertial term on the left-hand side vanishes, reducing the equation to:

-Here, we can identify the particle's translational diffusion coefficient, $D_0$, through the Stokes-Einstein relation as $D_0 = k_B T / \gamma$.
-The use of this relation is justified because ratcheting in a Low Reynolds number fluid flow is a weakly non-equilibrium phenomenon.
-The equation can then be written as:
+We can identify the particle's translational diffusion coefficient, $D_0$, through the Stokes-Einstein relation as $D_0 = k_B T / \gamma$.
+The use of this relation is justified because ratcheting in a low Reynolds number fluid flow is a weakly non-equilibrium phenomenon.
+Thus, the Eq.~\ref{eq:72} can then be written as:

-Writing down the above vector equation into component cylindrical coordinates, we get:
+Writing down the above vector equation in component cylindrical coordinates, we get:

-Note that the radial equation eq.(\ref{eq:75}) includes a term $D_0/r_p$ (where $D_0=k_B T / \gamma$).
+Note that the radial equation Eq.~\ref{eq:75} includes a term $D_0/r_p$ (where $D_0=k_B T / \gamma$).
 This is not an external potential, but a known geometric correction that appears when interpreting a stochastic differential equation \cite{oksendal2013stochastic, thygesen2023stochastic} in curvilinear coordinates.
 This is known as the geometric It\^o correction \cite{risken1989fokker, gardiner2009springer}.